Operator growth and Krylov construction in dissipative open quantum systems: Arnoldi iteration

 Hence, all the information is contained in the coefficients $b_n\in \mathbb{R}$.

 On the other hand, the result of the Lindbladian for open systems by the implementation of the Arnoldi algorithm provides the following matrix form

-where, the $\ket{v_n}$'s are the Arnoldi basis (see later) with $n = 0, 1, 2, \cdots$, Here the diagonal elements are purely imaginary while the off-diagonal elements are real.
+where, the $\ket{v_n}$'s are the Arnoldi basis (see later) with $n = 0, 1, 2, \cdots$, Here the diagonal elements are purely imaginary while the primary off-diagonal elements are real.
 This matrix is in upper Hessenberg form i.e., $h_{i,j} = 0$ for $j \leq i-2$.
+The diagonal elements, again being purely imaginary, contribute to a decaying term as in \eqref{diffeq2}.
+This reflects the crucial fact that that the individual wavefunctions $\phi_n(t)$ decay with time as in $\sum_n |\phi_n(t)|^2$.
+This is a direct result of the system interacting with an environment.

 The Arnoldi iteration for generating the two-dimensional array is the following.
 Let us consider a high dimensional sparse non-Hermitian square matrix (operator in this case) $\mathcal{L}_o$ and fix an initial normalized vector $|v_0\rangle$ on which the matrix acts as an operator.
-Then, the eigenvalues of $\mathcal{L}_o$ can be approximated by forming an iterative basis starting from $|v_0\rangle$ in the following steps, which has to be repeated for $k=1,2,...n$, where $n$ will be specified later.
+Then, the eigenvalues of $\mathcal{L}_o$ can be approximated by forming an iterative basis starting from $|v_0\rangle$ in the following steps, which has to be repeated for $k=1,2, \cdots,n$, where $n$ will be specified later.

 For $j=0$ to $k-1$, perform the following steps\footnote{The norm $||u_k||$ is defined as $||u_k|| = \sqrt{\braket{u_k|u_k}}$.}

 Stop if $h_{k,k-1}=0$.
 Otherwise define $|v_k\rangle$ as

 It is easy to see that $h_{k,k-1}$, the norms of $|u_k\rangle$ are the analogues of $b_n$ in this iteration process.